 - or the width,

-- or both the height and width.
+- or both the height

 In the latter case images are resized retaining the original proportions and possibly centered and trimmed to obtain the necessary dimensions, which is essential to create a gallery of uniform thumbnails.